Fibromyalgia and Adrenal Stress

 When Caffeine Doesn’t Love You Back

-I have used and recommended alkaline and 97% caffeine free Gano coffee for over 12 years and still love it today, but there are other coffee alternatives these days as well.
-Use what works for you to bring calm instead of constant over-stimulation to thyroid, adrenals and the nervous system alike.
+I have used and recommended alkaline and 97% caffeine-free Gano coffee for over 12 years and still love it today, but there are other coffee alternatives these days as well.
+Use what works for you to bring calm instead of constant over-stimulation to the thyroid, adrenals, and the nervous system alike.

-A great alternative to coffee that is both 97% caffeine free, acid free, alkaline, and organic as well.
-With reishi healing mushroom also included to make this alternative not only safer but healthier as well!!
+A great alternative to coffee that is both 97% caffeine-free, acid-free, alkaline, and organic as well.
+With reishi healing mushroom also included making this alternative not only safer but healthier as well!!

 With calming properties, this Gano coffee can be taken any time of day and it’s great at night before bedtime to relax the fibro body.
 This is a better choice for those who need to avoid the coffee substitutes made from grains.

 When the toxic load on the body becomes too high, the body will try to protect itself in any way it can.
 One of these toxic loads over time can come from heavy metals, in the form of mercury amalgam fillings or vaccinations.